galkahana/hummus-services-redux/README.md

 Also - there's a commented out part there that will provide arm64 builds.
 You'll need that to run the images on your New macs.
 But it make a build of 3.5mts take an hour.
 There's some issues reported about this in the push github action...hopefully it'll resolve sometime.

 # Deployment
-The "deployment" folder of the project includes code that allows you to deploy the projec to a Kubernetes cluster.
+The "deployment" folder of the project includes code that allows you to deploy the project to a Kubernetes cluster.
 You're asking, why bother? well i already got a server here, and a cron job...and it's might nice to be able to just ship it a is.
 Started with manifests, then moved to using helm, and you can choose.

 There's instructions for minikube and gke below.